SNEH-17PATEL/Calculator/README.md

 # Calculator
-This is a Calculator made using HTML, CSS AND JAVASCRIPT
+This is a Calculator made using HTML, CSS and JAVASCRIPT